VictorLavalle/Tip-Calculator/README.md

 # Tip-Calculator
-In this first version of this simple web app, let you to calculate the tip of a check.
+<h3>This simple minimalistic web app, let you to calculate the tip of a check and split it if it's the case.</h3>

-Coming Soon: <strong> Splt the check and show how much it is  for each person
+<h3>Here it is: https://victorlavalle.github.io/Tip-Calculator/ </h3>